kubernetes-retired/contrib/README.md

 Godeps in contrib/ has a different layout than in kubernetes/ proper.
 This is because contrib contains multiple tiny projects, each with their own dependencies.
-Each in contrib/ has it's own Godeps.json.
+Each in contrib/ has its own Godeps.json.
 For example the Godeps.json for Ingress is Ingress/Godeps/Godeps.json.
 This means that godeps commands like `godep restore` or `godep test` do not work in the root directory.
 They should be run from inside the subproject directory you want to test.